ristosha/object-morpher/README.md

 # Object-Morpher

-Object-Morpher is a TypeScript library designed to transform objects based on a predefined schema.
-It allows for powerful transformations using compute functions or value mappings, making it ideal for shaping data to fit your application's needs.
+Object-Morpher is an advanced transformation utility designed to work with single-level object structures, such as command-line arguments.
+It serves as an extension and rewrite of the previous library, alias-mapper, with enhanced capabilities to handle complex data transformations while maintaining a focus on single-level initial objects.

 ## Features

-- **Compute Functions**: Apply custom functions to properties to compute new values.
-- **Value Mappings**: Define possible values and their aliases to quickly standardize data.
-- **Alias Support**: Use aliases to refer to properties in a more readable or domain-specific way.
+1. **Extended Functionality**: Building upon the foundation of my previous library ([alias-mapper](https://github.com/ristosha/alias-mapper)), Object-Morpher introduces additional features like dynamic compute functions and value mappings, offering more power and flexibility in data shaping.

+2. **Single-Level Object Focus**: Despite its advanced features, Object-Morpher remains targeted at processing **single-level** initial objects, ensuring simplicity and ease of use where complex nested structures are not required.

+3. **Value Parsing**: It is recommended to use a parsing library such as [**zod**](https://github.com/colinhacks/zod) for handling value parsing and type safety, which complements Object-Morpher's transformation capabilities.

-- **TypeScript Support**: Fully typed to enable IntelliSense in your favorite IDE.
+4. **TypeScript Support**: Fully typed to enable IntelliSense in your favorite IDE.

+By leveraging Object-Morpher, developers can easily manipulate data structures to fit their application's needs, streamlining the process of data handling and transformation.

 It's primarily used with Bun, so use:
 ```shell